k1ch3r/vitePressOca/primitives.md

 double decimal = 3.14;
 double scientific = 3.14e-2; // equivalent to 0.0314
 float myFloat = 3.14f; // 3.14F works just as well.
-See warning and tip below!
+See warning and tip below! double uselessSyntax = 4.2d; // literal d and D work for double
 ```

 Using scientific notation is relatively common and can be done with less care than using integer literals.